eosnetworkfoundation/eosio.yield-contracts/contracts/eosio.yield/README.md

 ## ACTION `createlog`

-> When protocol is created
+> Generates a log when a protocol is created.

 - **authority**: `get_self()`